mockoon/commons/README.md

   <h1>@Mockoon/commons</h1>
 </div>

-This is Mockoon's commons library repository.
-The Commons library regroup Mockoon's common code and is used in the [main application](https://github.com/mockoon/mockoon) and the [CLI](https://github.com/mockoon/cli).
+Mockoon's Commons library regroups Mockoon's shared code used in the  [main application](https://github.com/mockoon/mockoon) and the [CLI](https://github.com/mockoon/cli).

 ---

 ## Support/feedback

-You can discuss all things related to Mockoon, and ask for help, on the [official community](https://github.com/mockoon/mockoon/discussions).
+You can discuss all things related to Mockoon, and ask for help, on the [main application community](https://github.com/mockoon/mockoon/discussions) or the [CLI community](https://github.com/mockoon/cli/discussions).
 It's also a good place to discuss bugs and feature requests before opening an issue on this repository.

 ## Contributing